Sazaye Maut

 Sazā-ye Maut (English: Death Penalty) is 1981 Indian film directed and produced by Vidhu Vinod Chopra.
 The films was based on Chopra's diploma film at FTII, Murder at Monkey Hill (1976).
-He adapted that into a full-length feature, with Naseeruddin Shah and Radha Saluja, respectively, playing the roles that he, himself, and Anjali Paigankar had played in the short film.
+He adapted that into a full-length feature, with Naseeruddin Shah and Radha Saluja, respectively, playing the roles that he and Anjali Paigankar had played in the short film.